By Kim Rogers

 “[Children’s author] Linda Sue Park talks about how books provide practice at responding to the unfairness in life, and how empathy for a book’s characters can lead to engagement in ways that have significant impact in the real world.

-“Linda Sue Park is the author of many books for young readers, including A Single Shard (Clarion,
+“Linda Sue Park is the author of many books for young readers,

 Continue Reading Video: Linda Sue Park on “Can a Children’s Book Change the World?” »

 Last spring I interviewed Dana Walrath about her debut YA novel Like Water on Stone (Delacorte, 2014), a story of the Armenian genocide told from the perspective of three child survivors and an eagle that observes all.

 The comments that I received on my review of this novel revealed that this is still a contested history,

 Continue Reading Guest Post & Giveaway: Lyn Miller-Lachmann on Presenting Contested Histories in Fiction »